Mesa Auto Accident Attorneys

 At Smith Alston Darner & Lee, our car accident lawyers know the ins and outs of personal injury law.
 We can expertly assist you in securing much-needed and much-deserved compensation from those responsible for your accident.

 If you suffered injuries in an auto accident caused by another driver’s negligence, we can help.
 Arizona only gives injured victims two years to take legal action after a car accident.
 So don’t hesitate.
 Take the first step in securing compensation for your injuries today.
-Call (602) 892-5000 or reach out to us online to arrange a free consultation.
+Call (602) 892-5000 or reach out to us online to arrange a free consultation with an experienced personal injury lawyer in Mesa.